Ms. Katlyn Maxon, RN

 Strep Throat - student must be on an antibiotic for 24 hours before returning to school

 Conjunctivitis (Pink Eye) - student must be on eye drops for 24 hours before returning to school.

 NOTE: If you have any questions regarding the status of your child's health, feel free to call the Nurse at 393-3131 ext.
 104.

 Students are not allowed to cary prescription or over-the-counter medications (including cold medications, Motrin, Tylenol, etc.) while in school without a doctor's order and parental consent.
 In the event that a student should need medication during the school day, please follow these guidelines (per NYS law):

-1. The nurse must receive a written order and instructions from the student's doctor for both prescription and over-the-counter medications, which indicate the dosage and frequency to be dispensed.
-All medication orders must be nenewed at the beginning of each school year.
+1. The nurse must receive a written order and instructions from the student's doctor for both prescription and over-the-counter medications which indicate the dosage and frequency to be dispensed.
+All medication orders must be renewed at the beginning of each school year.

 2.The nurse must also have written permission from the parent to dispense the medication as prescribed by the physician.
 In addition, filling out the self-directed form will enable a responsible adult other than the nurse to give the medication if the nurse is not available.
 Self carry forms are also available, if indicated, for inhalers, etc.

 3. Prescription medication must be in the original container and should include the student's name, name of the medication, dosage, and frequency.
 Please ask your pharmacist to dispense the medication in two containers -- one for school and one for home.

 4. The medication should be brought to the health office by a parent or responsible adult.

 All necessary forms are on the school website, or students may stop by the Health Office and pick them up.
 Feel free to call me if you have any questions.
 Thank you.